Indonesia economy posts 5.17% growth in 2018

 "This growth is quite an accomplishment ... given uncertainty in the global economy and fluctuating commodity prices," said statistics agency head Suhariyanto, who goes by one name.

-However, Indonesia has reported a widening trade deficit in recent months while its manufacturing sector shrank in January, the first contraction in a year.
+However, Indonesia has reported a widening trade deficit in recent months while its manufacturing sector shrank in January, the first contraction in a year which underlined a slowdown in production.

+"This kind of growth is not sustainable because it is driven by consumption instead of production," said Enny Sri Hartati, executive director of Jakarta-based Institute for Development of Economics and Finance.

-The latest annual growth data come a few months before Widodo seeks re-election with his economic record topping the agenda.
+The latest data come a few months before Widodo seeks re-election with his economic record topping the agenda.

-When he first took office in 2014, Widodo pledged to boost growth to seven per cent annually.
-But his administration has fallen short of that with the figure hovering around five percent a year, despite a huge infrastructure building push and stimulus packages.
+When he first took office in 2014, Widodo pledged to boost growth to 7 per cent annually.
+But his administration has fallen short of that with the figure hovering around 5 per cent a year, despite a huge infrastructure building push and stimulus packages.

 The country has also been wrestling with a weak rupiah, dented by a selloff in emerging-market currencies that saw the unit slump to levels last seen during the Asian financial crisis 20 years ago.